Alumnus Carries Assumption Mission to Ecuador

 “A hug or a smile from a child, seeing a kid’s face light up when they understand their homework, or someone telling me how much my presence here means to them are the small moments that I enjoy the most,” explained Bruno.
 “The people here continue to amaze me each day with their knowledge, wisdom, and advice, but also their faith and dependence on God in the midst of struggles.
 My day is filled with great experiences, like when I am sitting in someone’s home, and they have enough trust in me to become vulnerable and share their life story with me.”

-While at Assumption, Bruno’s faith deepened through his work with Campus Ministry, and his passion to carry on the mission of the College has only intensified since graduation.
+While at Assumption, Bruno’s faith deepened through his work with Campus Ministry, and his passion to carry on the mission of the institution has only intensified since graduation.
 “Young people in the world like myself have an obligation to be an example for others in working toward the things we believe in and what’s important, doing the small things we can in making this world a better place,” he said.

 This experience has inspired Bruno to switch his intended career path from sports journalism to working with high school or college students in a faith formation role, in particular Latino or Spanish-speaking students.
 “When I think about this year as a whole, I think about how I put so much trust in God in making this decision to leave the comforts of home, my friends, and family for a year,” Bruno shared.
 “I think that this experience has also taught me to focus on doing something I love, rather than only looking at a career from the financial standpoint.”